DopplerHQ/kubernetes-operator/README.md

 - The operator continuously monitors the Doppler API for changes to your Doppler config and updates the managed Kubernetes secret automatically
 - If the secrets have changed, the operator can also reload deployments using the Kubernetes secret.
 See below for details on configuring auto-reload.

+## Step 0: Enable Kubernetes Secret Encryption at Rest

+The Doppler Kubernetes Operator uses [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to store sensitive data.

+Kubernetes Secrets are, by default, stored as unencrypted base64-encoded strings.
+By default they can be retrieved - as plain text - by anyone with API access, or anyone with access to Kubernetes' underlying data store, etcd.
+Therefore, Kubernetes recommends enabling [encryption at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) to secure this data.

 ## Step 1: Deploy the Operator

 Deploy the operator by running: